-Information is obtained from a refugee when he/she provide their personal information in a conversation with representatives from A Drop in the Ocean.
-Or given A Drop in the Ocean by the management in the refugee camp
+Information is obtained when he/she provide their personal information in a conversation with representatives from A Drop in the Ocean.
+Or if given to A Drop in the Ocean by the representatives from the management of the refugee camp.

 3.3.
 What is the information used for/what is its purpose?

 Personal data will not be stored longer than necessary to fulfil the purpose of the processing.
 The purpose of processing / storing the different types of personal data depends on the type of commitment the registrant has in A Drop in the Ocean, and is explained in the following list:

 In order to send out newsletters as requested by the recipient, it is necessary that we save the e-mail address.

 In order to report to the tax authorities if the contributor wants tax deductions, as well as to ensure predictability and keep an overview of the organisation’s financial situation and to prepare statistics.

 To inform contributors about the importance and effect of their contributions.